ryan-rozario/kinect-audio-video-interface/README.md

-# Kinect VLC Interface
+# Kinect Interface for VLC and Spotify

-Application to pause and play a video playing on VLC through the VLC web interface using gestures on kinect for XBOX One.
+Application to pause and play a video playing on VLC through the VLC web interface or a song playing on Spotify through Spotify Web API using gestures on kinect for XBOX One.

 This is part of the first lab of Human Computer Interface Course.